pravinva/databricks-blogposts/2025-11-agentic-ai-pension-advisor/README.md

 - **FAIL**: Has violations (blocks user from seeing response)
 - **RETRY**: confidence < 0.70, no violations (retry synthesis)

-### Phase 7: Name Restoration
+### Name Restoration
 **Purpose**: Replace anonymous tokens with real names before showing to user

 **Operations**:
 - Find all instances of "[MEMBER_NAME]" in response
-- Replace with real name from Phase 2 mapping
+- Replace with real name from anonymization step
 - Add personalized greeting
 - **Duration**: <10ms
 - **Cost**: None